Timeline - Invasion, surge, withdrawal; U.S. forces in Iraq

 February 14, 2007 - Prime Minister Nuri al-Maliki launches U.S.-backed crackdown in Baghdad aimed at pulling Iraq back from brink of civil war.

-- Five U.S. combat brigades plus supporting troops, about 30,000 soldiers, are sent to Iraq between February and mid-June 2007.
-Besides reducing violence, Washington wants to create a "breathing space" for Iraqi leaders to make progress on laws seen as critical to fostering national reconciliation.
+-- Five U.S. combat brigades plus supporting troops, about 30,000 soldiers, are sent to Iraq between February and mid-June 2007.
+Besides reducing violence, Washington wanted to create a "breathing space" for Iraqi leaders to make progress on laws seen as critical to fostering national reconciliation.

 June 15 - U.S. military completes its troop build-up, or "surge," to around 170,000 soldiers.